Shiv-61/Url-Shortner/README.md

 # URL SHORTENER PROJECT

 A simple and efficient URL Shortener web application built using Node.js and Express.js.
-This project allows users to convert long URLs into short, easy-to-share links and automatically redirects users to the original URL when the shortened link is accessed.
+This project allows users to convert long URLs into short, easy-to-share links to users and  redirected to the original URL when the shortened link is accessed.

-This project is ideal for learning:
+This project helped in learning:
 - Backend development using Node.js
 - REST API creation
 - Routing with Express